makersacademy/CV/README.md

 #### Communication

-- Proven track record of clear and strong communication.
+- Proven track record of clear and effective communication.
 The ability to communicate clearly with a range of people in varied settings.
 Regular presentations to; patients, frontline staff and senior management to ensure that complex ideas were understood fully.

 #### Problem Solving